M00nDrag0n/Dragons/README.md

 ## Setup/Installation Requirements

-* _clone this repository onto your desktop._
+* _Copy paste this link [ https://m00ndrag0n.github.io/Dragons/ ] onto your browser._
-* _open the index.html file in your browser._
+* _Enjoy!_

 _No additional servers are needed._

 ## Known Bugs

-_Main bug so far is that I am unable to make the results show when I hit the submit button._
+_Current bug is that only 2 results show up and one of them is defaulted and will not budge._

 ## Support and contact details